 2 finely minced garlic cloves

-Season both sides of the chops liberally with 1 tablespoon of salt and 1/2 teaspoon pepper.
+Season both sides of the chops liberally with 1 tablespoon of salt and 1/2 teaspoon of pepper.

-Heat a large skillet over medium high heat.
+Heat a large skillet over medium high heat — cast iron is great for this because it creates a nice sear.
 Add 1 tablespoon olive oil and when the oil is glimmering, add the pork chops to the skillet and sear on one side for 5 minutes until a nice caramelized crust has formed.
 Flip the chops and repeat on the second side.

 To ensure your skillet is hot enough, drop a tiny drop of water (carefully) into the oil and listen for the sizzle.
 If you hear a good sizzle, your pan is the right temperature!

 Add the chops back to the pan and nestle in the onions and chicken broth.
-Cover the skillet and let the chops finish cooking for 20 minutes.
+Cover the skillet and let the chops finish cooking in the pan for 20 minutes.